 I have concurrent 15-20 minute city surveys out right now both for inhabitants of the city of Warsaw and the city of Edinburgh.

-It’s really interesting to note thus far (there are questions where respondents are able to leave comments as well), that generally, Warszawa residents are not so critical of the idea, with most responding that either they experience this at their local neighborhood level or would like to.
+It’s really interesting to note thus far (there are questions where respondents are able to leave comments as well), that generally, Warszawa residents responding to the survey are less critical of the idea, with most also responding that either they experience this at their local neighborhood level or would like to.

 Responses from Edinburgh vary on a much wider spectrum with many respondents thus far saying they do experience this or they would really like to, as well as some commenting that they don’t like the idea of having their movement restricted.